Your cart is currently empty!

 Rock Gardens

 The basic idea is simple, and the possibilities are endless.
 The grass is replaced by a bed of rocks and gravel, often with a liner beneath to prevent the growth of weeds and other unwanted plants.
 Specific larger rocks can be featured in various ways to display their beauty with the option to arrange them for a given feel intentionally.
-Rock gardens provide a wealth of possibilities to creatively curate a thoughtful and durable space.
+Rock gardens provide a wealth of possibilities to curate a thoughtful and durable space creatively.

 Moss Gardens

 What do these biological nuances mean for your landscape?
 First, moss’s unique leaf structure allows it to absorb water very efficiently.
 This means that in dry times, moss can prove extremely tolerant to drought.
-In wet times, moss can absorb large amounts of water, preventing flooding and erosion.
+During wet periods, moss can absorb large amounts of water, thereby preventing flooding and erosion.
 Secondly, moss’s unique ecological role as both a decomposer and producer yields nutritional boons to the surrounding flora and fauna, improving the overall health of a landscape.
 Once established, moss provides both natural benefits and serene beauty to any space.

 Edible Landscapes